humehe/VSAT-Syn/README.md

 Valparaíso Stacking Analysis Tool Synthetic Datacubes

-VSAT-Syn is part of the Valparaíso Stacking Analysis Tool (VSAT), it provide a series of tools for generating synthetic datacubes simulatiing datacubes coming from interferometric datasets
+VSAT-Syn is part of the Valparaíso Stacking Analysis Tool (VSAT), it provide a series of tools for generating synthetic datacubes simulatiing datacubes coming from interferometric datasets.
+Although VSAT-Syn was designed to estimate the systematic flux measurement errors by mimiicking images geenerated from interferometric _uv_ datasets, VSAT-Syn can also be used to simulate other types of datacubes.
+VSAT-Syn can also be used to simulate 2D images, by simple assuming single-channels datacubes.
+The generated datacubes can be then stacked and used to measure the flux the composite images to estimate the systematic flux measurement errors.

 ![Alt text](./Figures-Syn/Synthetic-InOut-Stats-SNR-BIS.jpg?raw=true "3D datacube Stacked spectra Scheme.")